AllenLi65536/CMB_Measurement/README.md

 The Assignment3.ipnyb Jupyter Notebook contains the code as well as the report, which primarily includes the analysis of generated plots.

-Files to generate plots (Not necessary needed)
+Files to generate plots (Not necessarily needed)
 ---------------------

 We use Git LFS to store the large captured files.
 To re-generate the plots after cloning the repository use: